‘Mindset work’ helped, until it didn’t.

 This is especially true for many Asian Australians and others raised in-between navigating life in a Western system,

-• The relational labour many people carry - caregiving, emotional holding, translating between cultural and generational worlds
+• The relational labour many people carry including caregiving, emotional holding, translating between cultural and generational worlds

 • The cultural obligations that shape how we express (or suppress) our needs